ankitesh97/PokemonClassifier/README.md

 ## Results

--Firt the validation was performed by the letting model predict one class and to cross check it with the
+-First the validation was performed by the letting model predict one class and to cross check it with the
 correctly labeled set it gave an accuracy of around 11.02%
 - Then the validation was performed to let the model predict 5 classes with the highest probability
 this gave and accuracy of 39.4%